optimizely/labs/labs/feature-flags-ruby-sinatra/README.md

 ### 1. Create a Ruby Sinatra Application

-If you already have a Ruby application feel free to skip to the next section "Create a Feature Flag".
+If you already have a Ruby application feel free to skip to step 2.
 Otherwise, follow the instructions to start a new Ruby Sinatra application:

 Create a file called `myapp.rb` and paste the following contents: